httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 field.
 This allows the recipient to choose which digest-algorithm(s) to use for validation instead of verifying every received representation-data-digest.

-An intermediary MUST NOT alter the value of a received `Digest` field.

 A sender MAY send a representation-data-digest using a digest-algorithm without knowing whether the recipient supports the digest-algorithm, or even knowing